orstavik/JoiComponents/book/chapter4_slottable/Proposal_VAR.md

 # Proposal: VAR

 The `<VAR>` element is a unification of the `<TEMPLATE>` and `<SLOT>` elements.
-This element builds on all the best practices described in the previous chapters, plus adds support for a couple of new usecases.
+The `<VAR>` element builds on all the best practices described in the previous chapters, plus adds support for a couple of new usecases.

+Why add a fictive Proposal to a textbook, you might ask?
+It is my goal to deepen our common understanding of `<SLOT>` and `<TEMPLATE>`.
+By seeing this alternative solution to them both,
+I hope both the strength and weaknesses of `<SLOT>` and `<TEMPLATE>` will be easier to see.

 ## Motivation